 known as the District Line is actually a network made of five lines:

 The central segment of the Northern Line incorporates what was the world's first electric underground railway, opened in 1890 between Stockwell and King William Street (near the present Monument station).
 The Northern Line probably has the most unconventional route layout worldwide, with three northern termini and one in the south, plus two different routes through the city centre, resulting in complex service pattern.
 From the northern branches, southbound trains continue through the city on alternating routes (indicated "via Bank" or "Via Charing Cross"), with some trains terminating at Kennington.

-There are recent plans to extend the Northern Line from the Kennington loop to Battersea Park with an intermediate station at Nine Elms.
+The Northern Line is being extended from the Kennington loop to Battersea Park with an intermediate station at Nine Elms (opening late 2021).